-Download and install the vCenter Cloud Gateway Appliance if you want to link and manage your cloud SDDC from your on-premises data center.
+Download and install the Cloud Gateway Appliance if you want to enable Hybrid Linked Mode from your on-premises SDDC or access other features of the Cloud Gateway Appliance.

 - Log in to the VMC Console at https://vmc.vmware.com.